GoogleCloudPlatform/community/tutorials/run-wordpress-on-appengine-standard/index.md

 and configuring WordPress on App Engine standard environment for PHP 7.2.

-You can check out [PHP on Google Cloud Platform (GCP)][php-gcp] to get an overview of PHP and learn ways to run PHP apps on GCP.
+You can check out [PHP on Google Cloud Platform (GCP)][php-gcp] to get an overview of PHP and to learn ways to run PHP apps on GCP.

 ## Prerequisites